 We call upon University administrators and trustees to:

-Establish educational programs to educate faculty, staff, and students on federal and state laws, university policies, and their rights and responsibilities regarding academic freedom, free speech, institutional neutrality, and lawful protest;
+Establish educational programs to educate faculty, staff, and students on federal and state laws, university policies, and their rights and responsibilities regarding academic freedom, free speech, institutional neutrality on political controversies, and lawful protest;

-Affirm and protect the right of students, faculty, and staff to participate in peaceful and lawful protests on campus, ensuring avenues for free expression; and
+Affirm and protect the right of students, faculty, and staff to participate in peaceful and lawful protests on campus, actively foster an environment where debate on complex and difficult issues can proceed without intimidation or harassment, ensuring avenues for free expression; and

-Strive to prudently ensure protests do not violate federal or state law or university policies.
+Strive to prudently ensure protests do not violate federal or state law or university policies, and act against violations, if any occur.

 We as faculty commit to leading by example, ensuring an environment where individuals of diverse backgrounds and perspectives can come together, listen, and learn from each other, ensuring every member of our academic community can freely and fully pursue their path to knowledge.